The kinds of personal information that iiNet collects and holds

-The above uses may require disclosure of the personal information to third parties including:
+The above uses may require disclosure of the personal information to third parties including but not limited to:

-- to service providers who provide services to us, such as providers of telecommunications services;
+- service providers who provide services to us, such as providers of telecommunications services;

-- to third parties where you have given consent to the disclosure; and
+- third parties where you have given consent to the disclosure; and

 How you may access personal information and seek the correction of such information

 We will take all reasonable steps to ensure that your personal information which we collect, use or disclose is accurate, complete and up-to-date.
 You can access and correct some of the personal information (such as contact details) that we hold about you by securely logging in to our website.
 You can also request that incorrect information about you be corrected or deleted.